 Jaguar pauses new launches

-Every new Jaguar launch after the I-Pace in 2018 was a refresh of an existing car, and launches such as the Jaguar J-Pace and the next-gen XJ were cancelled due to brand repositioning under the Reimagine strategy.
-Hop-skipping from ICE models to 100% EVs sounds exciting, but if the transition isn’t managed properly, it could be detrimental to the Jaguar’s sales, which is well behind the German brands.
-In 2020, Jaguar sold some 90,000 cars, as opposed to the original target of 200,000 cars.
+Every new Jaguar launch after the I-Pace in 2018 was a refresh of an existing car, and launches such as the J-Pace and the next-gen XJ were canceled due to brand repositioning under the Reimagine strategy.
+The direct transition from ICE models to 100% EVs is exciting, but it could be detrimental to Jaguar’s sales if it’s not managed properly.
+The German brands have always been ahead in sales, and recently Genesis has overtaken Jaguar.

 Featured Image Source: Jaguar Land Rover